JMortifee/django-project/README.md

 5. [Testing](#testing)
 6. [Deployment](#deployment)
 7. [Credits](#credits)
-8. <a href="https://kujoskombucha.herokuapp.com" target="_blank">Site</a>
+8. <a href="https://nlsart.herokuapp.com" target="_blank">Site</a>

 ## Introduction <a name="intro"></a>
-For this project, I have decided to develop a website for a recipe and community site for kombucha home brewers.
-The overall goal of the project will be to create an attractive and intuitive website that is easy to use for community members to visit and share their recipe ideas.
+For this project, I have decided to develop a website for an artist so that potential clients can learn about the artist and purchase works via the e-commerce website.
+The goal of this project will be to create an attractive and intuitive website.
+It will give potential customers an interesting and easy experience while being able to contact the artist, and purchase their art.

-The website will have an account creation function so that you can create edit and delete recipes for other users to view and tryout.

 ## UX <a name="UX"></a>

-This website will be viewed by community members who are both knowledgable, and completely new to the kombucha process.
+This website will be visited by users who already know in the artist, as well as those who would like to learn about the artist.
 To ensure both parties, and all of those in between, have a positive emotional reaction to the site, the information must be informative without being jargon-filled.
 Images will be placed in each section to inform the user, at a glance what the section is about.

 ### User Stories

 Below are four user stories that have been extrapolated out of 2 epics:

-#### Epic 1: Users want to be able to learn about what kombucha is and how to make it as well as community support in creating their own kombucha at home.
+#### Epic 1: Users want to be able to learn about the artist and their inspirations and processes.

-__User story 1:__ The user wants to find out how to make kombucha.
+__User story 1:__ The user wants to learn about the artist's background.

-__Solution to user story 1:__ When the user loads the website the landing page will display a friendly fluffy character that says he is going to teach the user how to make kombucha.
+__Solution to user story 1:__ When the user loads the website, an about/ home page is rendered.
+This contains the background information and life history of the artist.

-__User story 2:__ Once the user has read through the information about how to make kombucha they may want to view some recipes to try out for themselves.
+__User story 2:__ Once the user has read through the information about the artist, they will then want to see more of their work.

-__Solution for user story 2:__  at the end of the get started page there is a button that directs the user to the community recipes page that are all created by other users.
+__Solution for user story 2:__ At the end of the about section, there will be a button that directs the user to the artist's portfolio.

-#### Epic 2: Existing community members or users who have been to the site before can log in and interact with thier own, as well as othe rcommunity members recipes.
+#### Epic 2: People who are already aware of the artist but would like to purchase some work or contact them for a commission.

-__User story 3:__ The user knows how to make kombucha but just wants to log in to update or create a new recipe they have come up with.
+__User story 3:__ The user wants to log in and see if any new work has been uploaded to the shop.

-__Solution for user story 3:__  In the navbar there will be a login button that existing users can click to imediatly direct them towards logging in to their account.
+__Solution for user story 3:__  In the navbar there will be a portfolio button. this is so that the user does not need to scroll to the bottom of the page to find the portfolio button.
+This link will take them to a year's page where they can select the year of the artist's work they would like to view, or an all button that calls all years.
+The next view rendered will be a media template where they can filter what type of work they would like to view, as well as a view all button.

-__User story 4:__ The User just wants to see if there have been any new recipes added to the page.
+__User story 4:__ The User wants to get in contact with the artist to commission a piece of art.

-__Solution to user story 4:__ In the nav bar there will be a button that directs the user straight to the recipe page where they can see if any new recpes have been added.
+__Solution to user story 4:__ In the page's footer will be all of the information required to get in contact.

 ## Features <a name="features"></a>